On this page

 The services of all

-operators are promoted is an equal and fair manner, as are
+operators were promoted is an equal and fair manner, as were

 commercial and contracted services.

 The site promoted